crello/crypto-task/README.md

 1. Use `Redux` for state management
 2. Use `React Router v4` and setup code-splitting
 3. Application should support universal (`isomorphic`) rendering (Both on client and server)
-4. Style `/`, `/orders` and `login modal` at least with Bootstrap.
+4. Style contents of `/`, `/orders` and `login modal` at least with Bootstrap.
 Setting up postcss would be a plus.
 5. Setup `Webpack` config
 6. Setup one simple frontend test with `Jest`.
 7. Project should have a clear `README`, describing how to install dependencies, prepare infrastructure and launch application